Skip to the main content.

 1. Customer Segmentation

-The entire strategy starts with the customer since what the customer perceives as high or low value is exactly what can be played with in these price changes.
-This is where segments come in, identifying and grouping customers into categories with similar characteristics and behaviors.
-This segmentation is based on various criteria, such as the purpose of the trip (business, leisure, events, etc.), the frequency of visits, the booking channel, the geographic origin, the willingness to pay, and personal preferences.
-By better understanding the needs and expectations of each segment, hotels can personalize their services, offers, and marketing campaigns, resulting in higher customer satisfaction and revenue optimization.
+The customer's understanding is the starting point, since their perception of value determines the possibilities of modifying the price.
+This is where segments play a key role, by grouping people with similar characteristics and behaviors.
+This segmentation is based on various criteria such as the purpose of the trip (business, leisure, events and more), the frequency of visits, the booking channel, the geographical origin, the willingness to pay and individual preferences.
+By more precisely elucidating the needs and expectations of each segment, hotels are able to personalize services, offers and promotional campaigns, which translates into superior customer satisfaction and revenue optimization.

-For example, a hotel can segment its customers into typical segments such as business travelers and leisure tourists.
-For business travelers, specific services such as access to meeting rooms, high-speed Wi-Fi, quick check-in and check-out, and loyalty programs that reward frequent stays can be offered, providing a lower rate with fewer penalties for cancellations or changes, as the high volume of stays reduces risks.
+For example, a hotel can segment its customers into groups such as business travelers and recreational tourists.
+For business travelers, they offer facilities such as access to meeting rooms, high-speed Wi-Fi, express check-in and check-out.
+In addition, loyalty programs that grant discounts the more frequent the stay, with the assurance of fewer penalties for cancellations or changes, because the regular high volume reduces the risks of losses.

-On the other hand, for leisure tourists, the hotel can focus on vacation packages, recreational activities, spa service discounts, and special offers for families or couples.
-In this case, a low-rate strategy can be offered if reservations are made at least three months in advance.
-By adapting their offer to the needs of each segment, hotels not only improve the customer experience, increasing the likelihood of repeat visits and recommendations.
+On the other hand, for leisure tourists, the hotel can concentrate on vacation packages, fun activities, discounts on spa services, and exclusive offers for families or couples.
+In this case, they could propose a strategy of cheap rates if reservations are made at least 3 months in advance.
+By tailoring their offering to the needs of each group, hotels not only improve the customer experience, increasing the likelihood of repeat visits and recommendations to others.

 >> Benefits of a TOM aligned in the Digital Age and OTAs in Hospitality <<